waynebhayes/SpArcFiRe/GalfitModule/README.md

 to do most of the leg work, so it may be more of a rabbit hole than anything else.
 It is currently only somewhat documented but feel free to contact Matthew if something is unclear.

-DEPRECATED ~~There is now an additional script, *in_out_comparison.py* which compares our automatically generated input with GALFIT's output to determine where it may be improved.
-A version of this will be used for error detection in the future but for now, it simply offers the user a chance to see how much the two differ. *in_out_comparison.py* outputs two types of files: ~~~~
-* ~~one file per galaxy and located in the galaxy's folder which contains the parameter information from the input, output, and the difference between the two as a text file called *galfit_io_compare.txt*~~ ~~* one file which contains *all* of the difference values between the two for every galaxy but just the differences.
-This is called~~
-~~*comparison_params.csv* and will be generated in the folder *all_galfit_out*.~~

 ---

 <h3> Current Directory Structure </h3>